Chiapas conflict: Later developments

-The peace process has been in a gridlock ever since, the government officially ignores the EZLN, seeing it just as a political rival, but armed attacks involving pro-government para-military groups frequently make civilian casualties (see the list below).
+After 2003, the peace process has been in a gridlock, the government officially ignored the EZLN, seeing it just as a political rival, but armed attacks involving pro-government para-military groups frequently made civilian casualties (see the list below).

 The counterinsurgent methods designed and implemented by the Mexican government in 1994 intended to disrupt and dissolve the resistance of the EZLN.
 This provoked large amounts of forced displacement, threats and harassment by the Mexican army upon indigenous villages.
 This displacement has grown since the year 1996, and various paramilitary groups have been responsible for crimes against the indigenous population.
 An example of this is the Acteal Massacre, where on December 22, 1997, 45 people and four unborn children were murdered in the camp of Los Naranjos, Chenalhó.

 Extrajudicial executions, forced disappearances, forced displacement, torture, threats of violence and death, intimidation, arbitrary deprivations of liberty and destruction of property were some of the threats faced by these communities.
 Remnants of the counterinsurgency strategies enacted by the Mexican state in the Altos and Northern regions of Chiapas in the 90s continues in the form of illegally armed paramilitary groups who learned from those strategies.
 These groups are sustained by the criminal organizations of the region, and powerful groups whose aims oppose those of the local population.
 These groups are further supported by impunity from the municipal, state, and federal governments.
 Forced disappearances continue to permeate the socio-political landscape surrounding the Chiapas conflict as the generalized violence in the region in the last decade has forced many to leave their homes.
 Many Chiapans also continue to suffer threats of violence, abduction, and displacement.
 From 2010 to 2021, there were approximately 14,476 people displaced in the state of Chiapas.